 As required by bond covenant, Water Quality maintains a bond reserve account, which is funded by cash, Treasury securities investment and surety bond policies.
-At December 31, 2018, the cash and investment balance in the reserve account was \$150.5 million and with a surety bond balance of \$29.6 million, totaled \$180.1 million.
-This balance exceeded the reserve account requirement of maximum annual debt service on the parity bonds by \$8.5 million.
-In June 2017, excess funds in the reserve account of \$10.0 million were transferred to the construction fund to pay for capital improvements.
-At December 31, 2018 and 2017, respectively, the rate stabilization, liquidity, and asset management financial policy reserves totaled \$81.1 million.
+At December 31, 2019, the cash and investment balance in the reserve account was \$140.4 million and with a surety bond balance of \$29.6 million, totaling \$170.0 million.
+This balance exceeded the reserve account requirement of maximum annual debt service on the parity bonds by \$7.1 million.
+In October 2019, excess funds in the reserve account of \$10.1 million were contributed to the defeasance of outstanding debt.
+At December 31, 2019 and 2018, respectively, the rate stabilization, liquidity, and asset management financial policy reserves totaled \$81.7 million.